Development assistance programmes

 Malawi Development Programme 2018 to 2023

-The successful applicants for the new Malawi Development Programme 2018-2023 have now been announced, following completion of the 2017-2018 competitive funding round.
+We announced the successful applicants for the new Malawi Development Programme 2018 to 2023, following completion of the 2017 to 2018 competitive funding round.
 Between 2018 and 2023 we are funding 11 projects worth a combined value of £11.4 million.
 View the funding allocated to each of these projects.

 All enquiries regarding this funding round itself should be sent to firstname.lastname@example.org.